FWGA Member Handbook

 Member Planet

 Member Planet is a service provided by the NCGA for member clubs.
 MemberPlanet is an easy-to-use membership management software that helps groups and organizations of any size communicate, manage members, and process payments.
 Members will join and renew their FWGA/NCGA membership through Member Planet.
 It is important that all members are able to access their Member Planet accounts with a workable password.
-Please view the video at right if you need help to set or reset your password.
+Member Planet also offers credit card processing at a reduced rate for member clubs.
+FWGA uses the MP credit card service to process renewals, registration for social events and tournaments.

 Event Calendar

-The Event Calendar includes all FWGA Tournaments, Casual Play, and Social Events.
+Link: FWGA Event Calendar.The Event Calendar includes all FWGA Tournaments, Casual Play, and Social Events.

 Casual Play Schedule

-Click for CASUAL PLAYpage
+Click for CASUAL PLAY page

 Click for Casual Play HOSTESS SCHEDULE page.